davemo88/tg/readme.md

 ### rbtr-private
 This is the arbiter's signing service.
 It is isolated because it requires private keys.
 ### nmc-id
 Name registration service.
 Since players need to exchange some data to create a contract, this lets them do it under human readable names instead of public keys or addresses.
+Uses Namecoin.
 ### exchange
 This little service handles the data exchange between players during contract setup.
 It uses `nmc-id` for authentication.
 ### ump